How To Be More Vulnerable With Your Kids

 In many ways, vulnerability is an unavoidable part of parenthood.
-When you become a parent, expect to come face to face with your flaws and weaknesses on a regular basis.
+When you become a parent, it’s normal to come face to face with your flaws and weaknesses on a regular basis.
 As important as vulnerability is, though, many dads struggle to intentionally express it with their kids — largely for reasons that trace back to old notions of masculinity.
-Whether you don’t want to let your kids down or you simply feel awkward sharing your emotions, it can be tough to display sensitivity in your relationships.
+If that sounds like you — maybe you don’t want to let your kids down or you simply feel awkward sharing your emotions — it can be tough to display sensitivity in your relationships.

-Michael Addis, a psychology professor at Clark University and author of Invisible Men: Men’s Inner Lives and the Consequences of Silence, says it’s normal to feel a little weird when you break social norms and stereotypes about your own vulnerability.
+Michael Addis, professor of psychology at Clark University and author of Invisible Men: Men’s Inner Lives and the Consequences of Silence, says it’s normal to feel a little weird when you break social norms and stereotypes about your own vulnerability.
 But making simple changes to your communication style — and even just accepting the awkwardness — can make a significant, positive difference in your family dynamics.